mikeizbicki/cmc-csci040/hw_04/README.md

    if the comment/submission has a negative sentiment, then downvote it.

    This extra credit is "grayhat" since it may violate reddit's TOS if not done correctly.

+   You must up/downvote at least 100 submissions and 500 comments for the full extra credit.

 You earn 5 points of extra credit for each of the following tasks you complete.